atbcb/usab-uswds/_pages/guidelines-standards/ufas.md

 (2) Specialized systems utilizing advanced technology may be substituted for the visual systems specified above if equivalent protection is afforded handicapped users of the building or facility.

+#### 4.28.4* AUXILIARY ALARMS

-**4.28.4* AUXILIARY ALARMS.** Accessible sleeping accommodations shall have a visual alarm connected to the building emergency alarm system or shall have a standard 110-volt electrical receptacle into which such an alarm could be connected.
+Accessible sleeping accommodations shall have a visual alarm connected to the building emergency alarm system or shall have a standard 110-volt electrical receptacle into which such an alarm could be connected.
 Instructions for use of the auxiliary alarm or connection shall be provided.

-**4.29 TACTILE WARNINGS.**
+### 4.29 TACTILE WARNINGS

+#### 4.29.1 GENERAL

-**4.29.1 GENERAL.** Tactile warnings required to be accessible by 4.1 shall comply with 4.29.
+Tactile warnings required to be accessible by 4.1 shall comply with 4.29.

-**4.29.2* TACTILE WARNINGS ON WALKING SURFACES.** (Reserved).
+#### 4.29.2* TACTILE WARNINGS ON WALKING SURFACES

+(Reserved).

-**4.29.3* TACTILE WARNINGS ON DOORS TO HAZARDOUS AREAS.** Doors that lead to areas that might prove dangerous to a blind person (for example, doors to loading platforms, boiler rooms, stages, and the like) shall be made identifiable to the touch by a textured surface on the door handle, knob, pull or other operating hardware.
+#### 4.29.3* TACTILE WARNINGS ON DOORS TO HAZARDOUS AREAS

+Doors that lead to areas that might prove dangerous to a blind person (for example, doors to loading platforms, boiler rooms, stages, and the like) shall be made identifiable to the touch by a textured surface on the door handle, knob, pull or other operating hardware.
 This textured surface may be made by knurling or roughing or by a material applied to the contact surface.
 Such textured surfaces shall not be provided for emergency exit doors or any doors other than those to hazardous areas.

-**4.29.4 TACTILE WARNINGS AT STAIRS.** (Reserved).
+#### 4.29.4 TACTILE WARNINGS AT STAIRS

+(Reserved).

-**4.29.5* TACTILE WARNINGS AT HAZARDOUS VEHICULAR AREAS.** (Reserved).
+#### 4.29.5* TACTILE WARNINGS AT HAZARDOUS VEHICULAR AREAS

+(Reserved).

-**4.29.6* TACTILE WARNINGS AT REFLECTING POOLS.** (Reserved).
+#### 4.29.6* TACTILE WARNINGS AT REFLECTING POOLS

+(Reserved).

+#### 4.29.7* STANDARDIZATION

-**4.29.7* STANDARDIZATION.** Textured surfaces for tactile door warnings shall be standard within a building, facility, site, or complex of buildings.
+Textured surfaces for tactile door warnings shall be standard within a building, facility, site, or complex of buildings.

-**4.30 SIGNAGE.**
+### 4.30 SIGNAGE

+#### 4.30.1* GENERAL

-**4.30.1* GENERAL.** Signage required to be accessible by 4.1 shall comply with 4.30.
+Signage required to be accessible by 4.1 shall comply with 4.30.

+#### 4.30.2* CHARACTER PROPORTION

-**4.30.2* CHARACTER PROPORTION.** Letters and numbers on signs shall have a width-to-height ratio between 3:5 and 1:1 and a stroke width-to-height ratio between 1:5 and 1:10.
+Letters and numbers on signs shall have a width-to-height ratio between 3:5 and 1:1 and a stroke width-to-height ratio between 1:5 and 1:10.

+#### 4.30.3* COLOR CONTRAST

-**4.30.3* COLOR CONTRAST.** Characters and symbols shall contrast with their background - either light characters on a dark background or dark characters on a light background.
+Characters and symbols shall contrast with their background - either light characters on a dark background or dark characters on a light background.

 **4.30.4* RAISED CHARACTERS OR SYMBOLS.** Letters and numbers on signs shall be raised 1/32 in (0.8 mm) minimum and shall be sans serif characters.
 Raised characters or symbols shall be at least 5/8 in (16 mm) high, but no higher than 2 in (50 mm).
 Symbols or pictographs on signs shall be raised 1/32 in (0.8 mm) minimum.

+#### 4.30.5 SYMBOLS OF ACCESSIBILITY

-**4.30.5 SYMBOLS OF ACCESSIBILITY.** Accessible facilities required to be identified by 4.1, shall use the international symbol of accessibility.
+Accessible facilities required to be identified by 4.1, shall use the international symbol of accessibility.
 The symbol shall be displayed as shown in Fig. 43.

 **![International Symbol of Accessibility](https://www.access-board.gov/images/guidelines_standards/Buildings_Sites/ufas/fig43ab.gif)**